UNBOUND-CONTROL(8) Unbound UNBOUND-CONTROL(8)

 server.
 It reads the configuration file, contacts the Unbound server

-over SSL sends the command and displays the result.
+over TLS sends the command and displays the result.

 The available options are: